go-i2p/go-sam-go/raw/DOC.md

 ```go
 func (s *RawSession) Close() error
 ```
 Close closes the raw session and all associated resources.
-This method is safe to call multiple times and will only perform cleanup once.
+This method safely terminates the session, closes the UDP listener and underlying connection, and cleans up any background goroutines.
+It's safe to call multiple times.
 All readers and writers created from this session will become invalid after closing.
-Example
-usage: defer session.Close()
+Example usage: defer session.Close()

 #### func (*RawSession) Dial